shane-miller/Fantasy-NHML/README.md

   ![equation](https://latex.codecogs.com/gif.latex?%28%5Cfrac%7B2ab&plus;246a%7D%7B5b%7D%29)

+- This project implements a large amount of regression models and averages their guesses in an attempt to mitigate any mistakes or deficiencies that appear in any individual model.
 #### How to Run:
 - **Downloading Required Modules**
   - Run `pip3 install -r requirements.txt` to download the required modules.